Noeela/OPSCPROJECT/README.md

  FoodieGenie – Android Food Ordering App

- Developed in **Android Studio Narwhal using Kotlin and a **RESTful API backend.
+ Developed in Android Studio Narwhal using Kotlin and a RESTful API backend.

----

 Overview